Jesus followers committed to living holistically

 Jesus promised that it was to our advantage that he return to his father because by going away he would send us the Spirit, the Helper.
 Jesus said, "When he comes he will convict the world concerning sin and righteousness and judgement."
 (John 16:8)

-My question this morning in light of all…Continue
+My question this morning in light of all the heartache our world faces because of terror, hatred, injustice,…Continue

 Started by John Becker Sep 20, 2011.